Nathalon/illumiterm/README.md

 ## IllumiTerm

 The user interface is intuitive and user-friendly, making it easy for users to navigate and complete their tasks efficiently.
-The features are also impressive and demonstrate a deep understanding of the needs and requirements of the target audience.
+The features demonstrate a deep understanding of the needs and requirements of the target audience.

 ## Dependencies